How to pass your A2 motorbike licence

-The A2 motorbike licence is the single quickest and most cost-effective way for 19-year-olds to progress to a full UK licence.
+The A2 motorbike licence is the single quickest and most cost-effective way for 19-year-olds to learn to ride a motorbike and progress to a full UK licence.

-In order to qualify to take the A2 licence, you'll need to:
+In order to gain an A2 licence, you’ll need to:

 What is an A2-compliant motorbike?